-- 6. (1 point.)
-You're doing well, so far.
-Here's a point for hanging in there! - 7.
-(40 points.)
-Okay, here we go!
-Your first challenge is to implement the essence of the portal: the View servlet, which, once a user has authenticated, displays, at least, the user's favorite headlines and links to the corresponding articles.
-The design of this page (or, rather, set of pages, all of which will be generated dynamically) is largely up to you, but we do ask that you do adhere to a few guidelines. - i.
+- i.
 The servlet should allow a user to view headlines from any of his or her favorite newsfeeds.
 For instance, by clicking a link labeled "Boston news", John Harvard should be able to view Boston's latest headlines (along with links to the corresponding articles); that link should pass back to the servlet the user's choice of newsfeeds (i.e., categories) by way of an HTTP parameter.
 In other words, the servlet should not output the headlines from all of John Harvard's favorites newsfeeds in one, large page.
 We suggest that you include at the bottom of any page generated by the servlet a list of the user's favorite newsfeeds, so that navigation among their headlines is simple. - ii.
-The servlet should utilize project3-6.0/webapps/ROOT/xsl/view.xsl in order to generate these pages of headlines dynamically, making use, of course, of the XML returned by the NewsProvider class's getHeadlines(·) method. - iii.
+The servlet should utilize project3-7.0/webapps/ROOT/xsl/view.xsl in order to generate these pages of headlines dynamically, making use, of course, of the XML returned by the NewsProvider class's getHeadlines(.) method. - iii.
 If a user attempts to visit the servlet prior to authenticating, you should redirect the user to the Login servlet. - iv.
 Any page generated by the servlet should contain a link to the Prefs servlet, which, of course, will be implemented by you shortly! - v.
 Any page generated by the servlet should contain a link via which the user can log out (e.g., the link might pass some parameter back to the servlet, instructing it to invalidate the current session and redirect the user to the Login servlet).

 Most likely, you will want to pass to view.xsl not only the XML for some newsfeed but also the names of the user's other favorite categories (in fulfillment of i, above).
 Clearly, you can obtain the former by way of the NewsProvider class's getHeadlines(·) method.
 The latter you can obtain by way of a User object's getNewsCategories() method.
 However, those categories are returned as an instance of java.util.List, not XML.
-Hence, you may want your View servlet to iterate through this List of categories, wrapping each category with some

-XML start tag and corresponding end tag, concatenating the elements together to form a String.
+Hence, you may want your View servlet to iterate through this List of categories, wrapping each category with some XML start tag and corresponding end tag, concatenating the elements together to form a String.
 You can then wrap those elements with a parent element (by concatenating the String with some other start tag and end tag on either side).
 You can then concatenate that result with the XML returned by getHeadlines(·) (the root of which is a moreovernews element), thereafter encapsulating the data in a single, root element.
-You can then apply view.xsl to that dynamically created String.24
+You can then apply view.xsl to that dynamically created String.